-Planning to plant garlic this fall?
+Planning to plant garlic this spring?
 If so, now is the time to get it in the ground.
-Here’s a step-by-step guide to take you through the process:
+Here’s a step-by-step guide to take you through the process.

 Prepare the bed that you’ll be planting by loosening up the soil and working in some compost or fertilizer; then stamp your holes with a dibble or dig them by hand.